strmprivacy/data-plane-helm-chart/README.md

 Do not hesitate to [contact us](https://docs.strmprivacy.io/docs/latest/contact/) if you need assistance!

+### Running with SASL/PLAIN+TLS Kafka cluster

+See the [Quickstart](https://docs.strmprivacy.io/docs/latest/quickstart/ccd/#tls-sasl-plain) documentation for how to set this up.

 ## Contributing

 The chart is considered to be an alpha version.
 If you encounter issues